Skirt steak has quickly become a family favorite because it can feed everyone on the cheap while still delivering a beefy hit for steak lovers.

 How to Cook Skirt Steak on a Grill or Smoker

-Being a thin piece of meat, the skirt is susceptible to overcooking, so it’s best cooked on a searing hot grill on direct heat.
+Being a thin piece of meat, the skirt is susceptible to overcooking, so it’s best cooked on a searing hot grill on direct heat, and also well suited to grilling over a chimney starter.

 Here’s our simple guide to cooking your Skirt steak on your grill: